namesys-eth/ccip2-eth-resources/docs/INTRO.md

 It sure is!
 We already have new ultra-saver features lined up for CCIP2-v2:

-- **WALLET-SPECIFIC RECORDS:** Set default records for all your names in a given wallet!
+- **WALLET-SPECIFIC RECORDS:** Set default records for all your names in a given wallet.
+No need to set individual IPNS hashes for your names 💸

-- **ON-CHAIN SIGNER:** Set an on-chain signer for your records for additional security!
+- **ON-CHAIN SIGNER:** Set an on-chain signer for your records for additional security 🔒

-- **REDIRECT RECORDS:** Redirect records from one ENS name to another!
+- **REDIRECT RECORDS:** Redirect records from one ENS name to another ♻️

-We hope that the ENS community will finally be able to take advantage of FREE & SECURE RECORDS FOREVER! 🎉
+🥳 We hope that the ENS community will finally be able to take advantage of FREE & SECURE RECORDS FOREVER! 🎉

 ---